stellar-deprecated/docs/guides/walkthroughs/securing-web-projects.md

 Many JSON web token implementations are poorly done, so ensure the library you use is audited.

 Hash passwords with a time-tested scheme.
 The winner of the last password hashing contest was Argon2.
+Baloon Hashing is also worth looking into.

-Strongly prefer 2FA, and reuire Time-based OTP 2FA for sensitive actions.
-Use HOTP 2FA for account recovery. quire Time-based OTP 2FA for sensitive actions.
-Use HOTP 2FA for account recovery.
+Strongly prefer 2FA, and require U2F or [TOTP](https://tools.ietf.org/html/rfc6238) 2FA for sensitive actions.

 2FA is really important.
 Email accounts are usually not very secure.
 Having a second factor of authentication ensures that users who accidentally stay logged on, or have their password guessed are still protected.